 The number of shareholders in a private company is limited to 50.
 Both, individual or corporate, can become a shareholder of a company.
 The best perk is that the foreign entities can entirely own a company’s shares.
 The shareholders are not legally held accountable for the debt or loss incurred by the company.
 The director can also act as a shareholder of the company.

-After reading the facts above, you might have got a fair idea of ‘who can register a company in Singapore and what are the eligibility criteria’.
-The process of Singapore company incorporation is relatively simple and straightforward.
+After reading the facts above, you, now, should have a fair idea of about ‘who can register a company in Singapore and what are the eligibility criteria’.
+The process of incorporating a company Singapore is relatively simple and straightforward.
 Most importantly, many foreigners find it to be fuss free and devoid of red-tapism.
 A third party firm can make the process even easier through the expertise and experience of its professionals.
 If you want to take the plunge, hire an incorporation specialist like SBS Consulting and explore the world of endless opportunities of business.